runatlantis/atlantis/runatlantis.io/blog/4-reasons-to-try-hashicorps-new-free-terraform-remote-state-storage.md

 ![](/blog/4-reasons-to-try-hashicorps-new-free-terraform-remote-state-storage/pic4.webp)

-If you’ve ever messed up your Terraform state and needed to download an old version or wanted an audit log to know who changed what, then you’ll love this feature.
+If you've ever messed up your Terraform state and needed to download an old version or wanted an audit log to know who changed what, then you'll love this feature.

 You can view the full state file at each point in time: